 If you’re in Arizona, another provider that offers Lifeline services is CenturyLink.
 Lifeline qualifiers who are 65 or older can get the Lifeline discount of $9.25 per month, as well as an additional variable discount.

 Charter Spectrum is one of the few internet providers offering a discount to seniors.
-The Spectrum Internet Assist program is available to any household in which at least one person is a member of the Supplemental Security Income (SSI) program and is over the age of 65.
+The Spectrum Internet Assist program is available to any household in which at least one person is a member of the SSI program and is over the age of 65.
 It’s also open to those on the Community Eligibility Provision (CEP) and the National School Lunch Program (NSLP).

 In the UK, providers are a little less willing to offer breaks to seniors.
 However, there are still a few ways to cut those bills and save a little money.

-If you’re a Virgin Media customer, then you may already know about their Talk Protected plan.
-This freezes home phone line rental charges for elderly and disabled customers.
-As of January 2017 they were set at £17.99 per month with no future increases planned.
+If you’re a Virgin Media customer, then you may already know about the company’s Talk Protected plan.
+This freezes home phone line rental charges for elderly customers and those with accessibility needs (for example, hearing, speech, sight, or mobility issues).
+As of January 2017, the rate was set at £17.99 per month with no future increases planned.

 BT Basic costs £5.16 per month, including £1.50 to spend on calls.
 It also includes free weekend calls (up to 60 minutes) to 0845 and 0870 numbers (often used by banks and utility companies, among others).
 Additionally, you can pay up to £10 extra per month to make calls to UK mobiles.

 The application process for these packages is a little convoluted.
 You have to call to receive a form, and once you return it, you might wait up to thirty days to find out if you’ve been accepted.

 Another area where UK seniors can save is their TV license.
 Every UK resident who owns and operates a television is required to pay £147 per year for a TV license.
 However, if you’re over 75, you can get your license for free.
-For the initial free license, you have to actually apply, but subsequently it will automatically be renewed every two years.
+For the initial free license, you have to actually apply, but it will automatically be renewed every two years.
 If you’re renewing your license at the age of 74, you can apply for a short-term license so you’re not paying past your 75th birthday.

-Tips for choosing a provider
+Tips for choosing a phone and internet provider

-Just because a provider offers a special deal for seniors doesn’t necessarily mean it’s the right deal for you.
+Just because a provider offers a special discount for seniors doesn’t necessarily mean it’s the right deal for you.
 If you’re going to end up paying for additional features that aren’t included in the offer package, you may be better off going with a different plan altogether.
 Compare the prices offered by various providers as well as the different plans each one has.

-Read the small print
+2. Read the small print

-One of the problems when comparing different providers is that they all lay out their pricing differently.
+One of the problems when comparing different providers is that they all layout their pricing differently.
 For example, some include taxes and fees in their prices while others don’t.
 Also, some providers charge exorbitant amounts if you exceed plan limits, such as those for minutes or data.
 What’s more, there may be one-off or additional fees, such as for equipment or installation.
-Check the fine print to see exactly what you will be paying up front and each month.
+Check the fine print to see exactly what you will be paying upfront and each month.

 Since prices and package features are listed online or on flyers, it may seem like they’re set in stone.
 However, there is often some wiggle room so it’s always worth asking.
 The representative you speak to may be able to lower the monthly rate, extend an introductory rate, or add some perks to the package.

 New customers often get fantastic introductory rates, with periods ranging from several months up to a year.
 If these are followed by steep increases, then you could simply switch when the offer expires and take advantage of another provider’s new customer deal.

 Do you know of any offers available for seniors?
 Let us know in the comments box below!